Halodhia Choraye Baodhan Khai

-Halodhia Choraye Baodhan Khai (Assamese: হালধীয়া চৰায়ে বাওধান খায়, English subtitle: The Catastrophe) is a 1987 Indian Assamese-language film made by director Jahnu Barua.
+Halodhia Choraye Baodhan Khai (English subtitle: The Catastrophe) is a 1987 Indian Assamese-language film made by director Jahnu Barua.
 It won the National Film Award for Best Feature Film in 1988 and multiple awards at the Locarno International Film Festival in 1988.
 It was the third full-length feature film made by Barua.

 Awards and recognitions

 The film received the National Film Award of India for the best film in 1988.
 Halodhia Choraye Baodhan Khai won international awards at film festivals.
 It was first shown in Thiruvananthapuram.
 The film received several awards at the Locarno International Film Festival in 1988.